Type · Collaboration

 Type · Conflict Resolution

-Tell me about a time you had to work with a team member who had a very different technical approach or opinion than yours.
-How did you handle the situation, and what was the outcome? - + 6 more questions in this round (sign up to unlock)
+Tell me about a time you disagreed with a decision made by your manager or a senior leader.
+How did you handle it? - + 6 more questions in this round (sign up to unlock)

 Unlock the full Flix question bank